-You will need a graduated bucket and a stopwatch.
-Measurements must be very accurate, as errors of just a few percent will skew the results.
+You will need a graduated bucket, either a graduated pitcher or large measuring cup, and a stopwatch.
 Log the voltage at the feed pump at the same time.
-Confirm at least 12.5 volts at the pump on 12-volt systems.
-You may have to run the engine or battery charger during the test.
+Confirm at least 12.5 Volts at the feed pump on 12-Volt DC systems; 25 volts on 24-Volt DC systems.